Judaism and peace: Avoidance of violence

 The ancient orders (like those) of wars for Israel to eradicate idol worshiping does not apply today.
 Jews are not taught to glorify violence.
 The rabbis of the Talmud saw war as an avoidable evil.
 They taught: "The sword comes to the world because of delay of justice and through perversion of justice."

-Jews have always hated war and "Shalom" expresses the hope for peace, in Judaism war is evil, but at times a necessary one, yet, Judaism teaches that one has to go to great length to avoid it.
+Jews often detested war and "Shalom" expresses the hope for peace, in Judaism war is evil, but at times a necessary evil, yet, Judaism teaches that one has to go to great length to avoid it.